justinfriedman/Zillow-Kmeans-MEC471/README.md

 # Zillow-Kmeans-MEC471
+### Note
+Some code in this repo does not use pandas built in functions in an effcient manner, do not extend without revision
+#

 MEC 471 final project work

 Stata is the standard statistics software package in the department so I think it is most productive for my peers to maintain a Stata only workflow.
 I was able to utlize the built in Kmeans clustering, bootstraping and stepwise OLS functionality in Stata to complete my analysis.